 1. Josie and the Pussycats

-This iconic musical trio has featured in Archie Comics publications since 69, and was adapted into a Hanna-Barbera cartoon in the 70s, as well as live action movies, several recorded albums, and a new television adaptation as a part of the CW’s Riverdale.
+This iconic musical trio has featured in Archie Comics publications since ’69, and was adapted into a Hanna-Barbera cartoon in the ’70s, as well as a live-action movie, several recorded albums, and a new television adaptation as a part of the CW’s Riverdale.
 Josie is the sweet and level-headed leader, Melody is the bubbly comic relief, and Valerie is the strong, creative, and quick-minded friend.
-While the trio might have plenty of troubles with their bands and their school lives, as quintessential teen friends, Josie and the Pussycats are the ultimate comics Girl Group we wish we could join.
+While the trio might have plenty of troubles with their band and their school lives, as quintessential teen friends, Josie and the Pussycats are the ultimate comics girl group we wish we could join.

 Did we miss any of your favorites?
 Let Your Geek SideShow and tell us in the comments!